ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 In order to iterate through a range of documents in an orderly and performant manner, we must devise an algorithm to page through the range.
 Let's say we need to page through `_all_docs` in blocks of 10.

-We can use the options described in the following sections.
+We can use the options that are described in the following sections.

 ### Option 1 - Fetch one document too many
 {: #option-1-fetch-one-doc-too-many}

-Instead of fetching ten documents (`limit=10`), fetch eleven (`limit=11`), but hide the eleventh document from your users.
-The `_id` of the eleventh document becomes the `startkey` of your request for the next page of results.
+Instead of fetching 10 documents (`limit=10`), fetch 11 (`limit=11`), but hide the 11th document from your users.
+The `_id` of the 11th document becomes the `startkey` of your request for the next page of results.

 ```http
 # first request